oferei/json-gate/README.md

 A _JSON schema_ is defined as a JavaScript object containing various _attributes_.

 Let's start by analyzing the schema given in the example above.
-* The JSON object should be an object (as opposed to an array)
+* The JSON object should be an object (as opposed to an array).
-* It should have a property named _query_, which should be a string with 1 to 64 characters
+* It should have a property named _query_, which should be a string with 1 to 64 characters.
-* It may optionaly have a property named _maxResults_, which should be an integer with a maximum value of 20
+* It may optionaly have a property named _maxResults_, which should be an integer with a maximum value of 20.
-* If _maxResults_ is missing, it will be generated with a value of 10
+* If _maxResults_ is missing, it will be generated with a value of 10.

 JSON Schema properties can be nested: objects and arrays include other attributes, which may be objects and arrays.
 Notice that objects properties are unordered, whereas array items are ordered.